icpc/ccs-specs/Contest_API.md

 #### PATCH start\_time

-Implementations must have a role that has the ability to clear or set the contest start time via a PATCH method.
+To replace the *Contest Start Interface*, at the ICPC World Finals, an API provided by a CCS or CDS implementing this specification must have a role that has the ability to clear or set the contest start time via a PATCH method.

 The PATCH must include a valid JSON element with only two or three attributes allowed: the contest id (used for verification), a